snovvcrash/CrackMapExec/README.md

   ...(snip)...
-  --powershell          execute a PowerShell script treating the first part of the command as the script name --dotnetassembly      execute a .NET assembly treating the first part of the command as the assembly name --dotnetassembly-names DOTNETASSEMBLY_NAMES
+  --powershell          execute a PowerShell script treating the first part of the command as the script name --dotnetassembly      execute a .NET assembly treating the first part of the command as the assembly name --dotnetassembly-entrypoint DOTNETASSEMBLY_ENTRYPOINT
-                        a comma-separated string of Namespace,Class,Method to execute --dotnetassembly-arg-type {string,array}
+                        a comma-separated string of Namespace,Type,Method to execute --dotnetassembly-entrypoint-argtype {array,string}
-                        pass the arguments as an array or as a string --donut               when using the --dotnetassembly option, convert the binary to a donut shellcode first (donut should be in PATH as well as mono-devel should be installed)
+                        pass the arguments to the Entrypoint as an array or as a string --donut               when using the --dotnetassembly option, convert the binary to a donut shellcode first (donut should be in PATH as well as mono-devel should be installed)
 ```